trek-view/basecamp/_posts/2021-12-31-gopro-fusion-fisheye-stitching-part-3.md

 ## Calculating GoPro Fusion's field of view

+I realized that in the past I had used the two terms somewhat interchangeably, but I began to wonder if that w

+Field-of-View-diagram.jpg

 Now it's time to figure out the exa

 The field of view can